Treatment of PCOS (Polycystic Ovary Syndrome)

 The woman’s uterine lining will also be evaluated for the proper thickness, as being thicker than normal could indicate irregular periods caused by PCOS and difficulty becoming pregnant.
 Women seeking answers regarding infertility or disrupted menstrual cycles may discover that they have PCOS through a variety of fertility testing.

-While there is no cure for PCOS, medical treatments and changes to lifestyle, such as diet, not smoking and regular exercise, can help manage symptoms of the disorder by reducing testosterone production.
+While there is no cure for PCOS, medical treatments and changes to lifestyle, such as diet, regular exercise and not smoking can help manage symptoms of the disorder by reducing testosterone production.
 Treatment for PCOS can focus on removing or reducing symptoms or on reversing infertility due to the disorder.

 Patients not looking to become pregnant but wanting to manage symptoms may be prescribed birth control to slow the production of androgens, helping to maintain regular periods and reducing adverse effects, such as unusual hair growth.
 Insulin sensitizing medications can make the woman more responsive to insulin and stabilize sugar levels.
 This can affect symptoms of acne, hair growth and help make periods less irregular.